Universities

 Purdue University- West Lafayette

-Purdue University is established as a public land-grant research university in West Lafayette, Indiana, with a QS ranking of 88.
-Purdue has waived the GRE examination for the majority of its graduate programs including finance, statistics, artificial intelligence, health.
-However, GRE is mandatory for certain courses, such as economics, management programs, computer graphics etc.
+8. Purdue University is established as a public land-grant research university in West Lafayette, Indiana, with a QS ranking of 88.
+Purdue University is one of the most applied to universities for Computer Science programs including master's and PhD.
+It has waived GRE for all its computer science programs.

 Columbia University